Alice Fisher (nurse): Early life

-Born in England, Fisher trained at the Nightingale Training School and Home for Nurses (now part of King's College London) and served as a superintendent in several hospitals in the UK before coming to the United States in 1884.

-Fisher's father was both an astronomer (at the Royal Observatory, Greenwich) and a priest.
-While still at home, she wrote two novels, Too Bright to Last, 1873, and a three-volume His Queen, published, which was published in 1875.
-It was only after her father's death in 1873 that she took up nurse training, at the Nightingale School at St Thomas’ Hospital, beginning in 1874.
+Fisher's father was both an astronomer, at the Royal Observatory, Greenwich, and a priest.
+Fisher was born in England.
+Before leaving home she wrote two novels, Too Bright to Last, 1873, and a three-volume His Queen, which was published in 1875.
+In 1874, after her father's death in 1873, she started training as a nurse at the Nightingale Training School and Home for Nurses, now part of King's College London.

 Career

-She was appointed Superintendent at PGH and charged with transforming nursing and medical care at the deteriorated institution.
-She instituted dramatic improvement in standards of care in the institution and created the hospital's nursing school.
-Both achievements demonstrated the value of trained nurses in the early years of the profession's development.

-After completing her training, she nursed briefly at two hospitals, the Edinburgh Royal Infirmary and the Fever Hospital, Newcastle upon Tyne.
+After completing her training, she nursed briefly at two hospitals, the Edinburgh Royal Infirmary and the Fever Hospital in Newcastle upon Tyne.
 She then became superintendent, also briefly, at three other British hospitals, where she made significant improvements in the standard of nursing: Addenbrooke's, at Cambridge; the Birmingham General Hospital, where she instituted a nursing school; and the Radcliffe Infirmary, Oxford, where she instituted lectures for the nursing staff.
 With a fellow Nightingale nurse, Rachel Williams, she produced an early book on nursing, Hints to Hospital Nurses.